-Of my primary education I have very few positive memories: there was a weird guy (Robertson, Robinson, I give up) whose hair was kind of plaited at the front and he used to hit student's backs when they couldn't come up with the right answer.
+Of my primary education I have very few positive memories: there was a weird guy (Robertson, Robinson, I give up) whose hair was kind of plaited at the front and he used to hit students' backs when they couldn't come up with the right answer.
 And then there was the headteacher who used to teach us as well: a sadist called 'Pop Martin', whom I used to call 'Monkey Mush Martin' because that's what he looked like: he used to slap arses if a mouth didn't cough up with the right word(s).
-I distinctly remember one teacher (whose name I forget) bursting in on excusing the one teaching for his interruption, pointing to one of the pupils and asking 'Do I frighten you?
+I distinctly remember one teacher (whose name I forget) bursting in on excusing the person teaching for his interruption, pointing to one of the pupils and asking 'Do I frighten you?'
 Well, under the circumstances what answer could the pupil come up with but a negative?
 I don't vividly recall much else of Seely Primary, Sherwood, Nottingham, and it's probably just as well.

 Before I went to High Pavement Grammar, Bestwood Park, Nottingham, Monkey Mush Martin burst into the classroom and feigned incredulity that I hadn't dashed into his room and announced (as if it were the Holy Grail) to him that I'd made it to the school.
 As my experience of High Pavement proved, I was underwhelmed, and had every reason to be so.